 Bipolar Disorder – Life on a Roller-Coaster

-Through his life the person with bipolar disorder might go through years of big wins, perhaps in a state of hypomania, a sort of manic-like energy but not full mania.
-At some point this hypomania might slide into full mania, when his judgement starts to slip badly and success will likely go down the drain.
-But then, alternating with these “up” years are other years of depression, of doubt, of struggle, of not doing well.
 People with bipolar disorder can become billionaires and yet die poor.
 They can be rich and world famous, liked and loved, yet end life by suicide at a young an age.
 (As an illustration in literature, do a search for the 1897 poem “Richard Cory” by Edwin Arlington Robinson.
-Paul Simon turned it into a song that Simon and Garfunkel recorded.
+Paul Simon turned the poem into a song, “Richard Cory“, that Simon and Garfunkel recorded.
 It’s on their 2nd album, “Sounds of Silence”.)

 There Are Effects that are the Same for Mania and Depression

-Both mania and the severe bipolar depression can land a person in a psychiatrist’s office if not in an inpatient psychiatric hospital.
-Both require medication to control the condition.
-There is no psychotherapy that, by itself, works for mania or for bipolar depression.
+Both mania and the severe depression that is bipolar depression can land a person in a doctor’s office and maybe in the hospital.
+Both mental states need to be treated with medicine and medical care.
+There is no therapy that, by itself, works for mania or for bipolar depression.
 Both can and do destroy relationships, families, friendships, businesses, and lives.
-More and more medications are being developed and approved that treat bipolar disorder, both the mania and the depression.
+More and more medicines are being developed and approved to treat bipolar disorder, both the mania and the depression.

 Bipolar Disorder is a Common Disorder

 At least 1 out of every 100 people have bipolar disorder, and the percentage could be as high as 3 out of every 100.
 Doing the arithmetic, that calculates to 75 million to 225 million people worldwide.
 These are not small numbers.
 There are many people with bipolar disorder.

 Once Bipolar Disorder Starts It Lasts a Lifetime